ByronLian/FullStackEngineerChallenge/README.md

   I use this to do client side routing, it's quick cause we can switch between pages without waiting server side reloading

 - ##### Jest & Enzyme
-  For unit testing, I only did some basic unit testings due to time limitation
+  For unit testing, I only did some basic unit testings due to time limitation, check `/client/_tests/` for more

 ### What can be better ?
 #### Security
- I didn't check if there's any potenial issue for system security or not since it launch as an internal system.
-But we should at least make sure below 2 cases for those public system
+ I didn't check if there's any potenial issue for system security or not.
+But we should at least make sure below 2 cases if it's a public system

  - Clent side, for example XSS
  - Server side, for example SQL injection